losizm/scamper/README.md

 val contentType: Option[String] = req.getHeaderValue("Content-Type")
 ```

-_But that's not all there is._

-The interface to `HttpMessage` can be extended for specialized header access.
+This gets the job done in many cases; however, `HttpMessage` can be extended for
-The extension methods are provided by the many type classes defined in
+specialized header access.
+There extension methods provided by the many type
-`scamper.headers`.
+classes defined in `scamper.headers`.

 For example, `ContentType` adds the following methods: